Snailware/Galaxy_Wars/README.md

 ## About

-This project was made by Adam Lancaster, Tracey Pinckney, and Clarence Dews.
+This project was made by Adam Lancaster and Tracey Pinckney.
 No aliens were harmed in the production of this game.